This article was updated on July 10, 2018.

 A skilled labor shortage is on the horizon, and businesses can see it coming.
 In fact, some analysts feel that the failure to train, mentor and promote employees — especially entry-level workers — has led to the skills gap many businesses face.
-Seventy-six percent of senior executives believe the market for skilled talent will grow tighter and 69 percent of all respondents think recruiting will become increasingly expensive, according to a report authored by the Economist Intelligence Unit (EIU) and supported by the ADP Research Institute®, Strategic Drift: How HR Plans for Change.
+Seventy-six percent of senior executives believe the market for skilled talent will grow tighter and 69 percent of all respondents think recruiting will become increasingly expensive, according to a report authored by the Economist Intelligence Unit (EIU) and supported by the ADP Research Institute® (ADP RI), Strategic Drift: How HR Plans for Change.

-Deloitte reported that 89 percent of businesses see leadership needs as urgent, and 28 percent feel they have a weak leadership pipeline.
+Deloitte reports that 89 percent of businesses see leadership needs as urgent, and 28 percent feel they have a weak leadership pipeline.
 For HR leaders with a workforce to build this raises a critical issue — namely, top talent can't always come from outside the organization.

 Strategic Workforce Planning — A New Priority

-According to ADP, the majority of HR leaders believe strategic workforce planning will be a top priority for their businesses.
+According to ADP RI, the majority of HR leaders believe strategic workforce planning will be a top priority for their businesses.
 But it's still unclear who owns strategic workforce planning.
 More than half of leaders feel it's up to senior management, while 28 percent say it's an HR responsibility.
 Meanwhile, 37 percent of respondents feel the solution will come from investing in strategic workforce planning technology.
 While software is one part of the puzzle, true strategic workforce planning requires firm HR leadership and a top-down commitment from the organization.

 Here are five ways HR leaders can fix the skilled labor shortage and raise up talent from within.